w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 retained and to delete it if necessary.

 ### 6 [Do the features in your specification expose information about the underlying platform to origins?](https://www.w3.org/TR/security-privacy-questionnaire/#underlying-platform-data)
+If we map "platform (browser)" to WoT Consumer and "origin" to WoT Thing then the answer is no: WoT defines a TD for WoT Things, not WoT Consumers, so the exposure of information is from the "origin" to the "platform", not the other way around.

+However, the *intent* of this question is whether a device associated with a private user can expose information about that device to an external entity, such as a company or organizationi, which may seek to capture data about the user.
+This can indeed happen if a user chooses to make a Thing Description about a device they control available to an organization by sending it to them or giving them access rights.
+The design of Discovery, however, provides for access controls on mechanisms used to distribute such information so the user would have to grant access rights to the organization or explictly register the information with a Directory service made available by the organization.
+There are use cases where this is appropriate, for example a user wanting to share data from a health monitoring system with their doctor.

 ### 7 [Does this specification allow an origin to send data to the underlying platform?](https://www.w3.org/TR/security-privacy-questionnaire/#send-to-platform)